Symbiotic behaviour in the Public Goods game with altruistic punishment: Acknowledgements

 \section{Acknowledgements}

-L.S.F. thanks FAPERGS (Fundação de {Am\-pa\-ro} à {Pes\-qui\-sa} do Estado do Rio Grande do Sul) for the PROBIC scientific initiation funding.
+L.S.F. thanks FAPERGS (Fundação de {Am\-pa\-ro} à {Pes\-qui\-sa} do Estado do Rio Grande do Sul) for the PROBIC scientific initiation funding and Yan Levin for discussions in the early state of this work.
 H.C.M.F. acknowledges Universitat de Barcelona where part of this work was developed.
 M.A.A was supported by the Brazilian Research Agencies CNPq (proc.
 428653/2018-9).
 M.H.V. acknowledges his ICTP associateship, where part of this work was developed during a scientific visit to the centre.
+The simulations were performed on the IF-UFRGS computing cluster infrastructure.